LarrySAL/pinyin-replacer/README.md

 Allows you to take pinyin notes without having to install another keyboard layout.

-Adds 4 commands which will replace the vowel behind your cursor into it's "toned" version.
+Adds 4 commands which will replace the vowel behind your cursor into it's "toned" version and 1 command which will remove the tone.

 ## How to Install
 ### From within Obsidian